HarshitKhurana/Battery-Notify-Service/README.md

 	* Based on your Linux distro these dependencies might be present or might needed to be explicitly installed.
 	* Its always better to take the easy way out and explicitly install these , your smart package manager will figure out whether or not these are present or not.
+	* Require systemd on your linux machine.

 * Currently tested on Rpi/Ubuntu/Debian/RHEL.
+* Keep 'BatteryNotifyRonnie.service' in '/etc/systemd/system/' directory.